How uv Works Under the Hood

 cargo depgraph --dedup-transitive-deps --workspace-only | dot -Tpng > graph.png

-The key insight: uv (the binary) sits at the top and depends on everything. uv-types sits at the bottom and depends on almost nothing.
-Code flows downward—no cycles.
+The shape of the graph is roughly: uv (the binary) sits at the top and depends on everything. uv-types sits near the bottom and depends on almost nothing.
+Code only flows downward; cycles are a hard compile error.

 3. What happens when you run uv init

 Before creating anything, uv checks whether you're already inside an existing workspace.
 It walks up the directory tree looking for a pyproject.toml with a [tool.uv.workspace] section.
-This is handled by uv-workspace.
+If you're inside one, the new project is registered as a workspace member automatically.
+If not, it creates a standalone project.

-For a basic uv init my-project, uv creates this on disk:
+For uv init my-project, uv writes these files to disk:

 my-project/